The homotopy limit problem and the cellular Picard group of Hermitian $K$-theory: Background

 We let $\Mod^{\omega}_{\cE}(\A)$ denote the compact objects in $\Mod_{\cE}(\A)$.
 These have a convenient description, which can be proved in the same way as \cite[Lem.~4.3]{nso_landweber}. \begin{lem} The subcategory of compact objects $\Mod^\omega_{\cE}(\A)$ is equivalent to the thick subcategory of $\Mod(\A)$ generated by the tensor unit $\A$ and its suspensions $\Sigma^{p,q}A$. \end{lem}

-As is well known, the inclusion $\Mod_{\cE}(\A) \stackrel{\iota}{\longhookrightarrow} \Mod(\A)$ has a cocontinuous, right adjoint $\cell \colon \Mod(\A) \to \Mod_{\cE}(\A)$.
-Indeed, the inclusion functor preserves colimits, and hence has a cocontinuous right adjoint \cite[5.5.2.9]{lurie_htt}.
-Since the inclusion preserves compact objects, the right adjoint preserves coproducts, and hence, by \cite[Prop.~1.4.4.1]{ha}, all colimits.
-As the right adjoint of a symmetric monoidal functor, $\cell$ is lax symmetric monoidal.
+We observe that the inclusion $\Mod_{\cE}(\A) \stackrel{\iota}{\longhookrightarrow} \Mod(\A)$ preserves colimits by construction, and hence has a right adjoint, which we denote $\cell$ \cite[Cor.~5.5.2.9]{lurie_htt}.
+Moreover, since the inclusion functor preserves compact objects, $\cell$ preserves coproducts, and hence, by \cite[Prop.~1.4.4.1]{ha}, all colimits.
+As the right adjoint of a symmetric monoidal functor, $\cell$ is lax symmetric monoidal \cite[Cor.~7.3.2.7]{ha}.

 We note the following, which also appears in \cite[Rem.~5.19]{bhv_2}. \begin{lem} If $M \in \Mod(\A)$, and $N \in \Mod_{\cE}(\A)$, then there is an equivalence

 \end{lem} \begin{proof} As noted, $\cell$ is lax symmetric monoidal, so there is a map